superfaceai/docs/docs/guides/create-new-use-case.md

 :::

 ### Add exmples {#examples}
-It is good practice to add examples showing possible input and outcome of use case.
-You should provide at least one example of success response and one example of error.
-Examples starts with keyword `example` followed by name of example.
-Name of example should specify type of example eg. `Success` or `Fail`.
-After name input values are defined followed by outcome (`result` or `error`).
-Structure of `input` and `result` or `error` is defined by rest of the use case.
+It is good practice to add examples showing possible inputs and outcome of the use case.
+You should provide at least one example of a success response, and one example of an error.
+Examples start with the `example` keyword, followed by the name of the example.
+The name of an example  should specify its type, eg. `Success` or `Fail`.
+Inside the `example` block, input values are defined, followed by the outcome (`result` or `error`).
+Structure of `input` and `result` or `error` is defined by the rest of the use case.

 ## More About Fields {#fields}